The Story of the Pierced Monoliths of Cyprus

 Description and Locations

-The pierced monoliths vary in size and shape but are generally characterized by one or more holes that seem to have been deliberately carved or formed.
-These monoliths are found in several locations across Cyprus, with the most notable concentrations around Petra tou Romiou, a site steeped in mythological significance as the birthplace of the goddess Aphrodite.
-The perforations in the stones range from small, precise openings to larger, more irregular holes, adding to the mystery of their creation and use.
+The pierced monoliths vary in size and shape but share one key feature: holes that appear intentionally carved or formed.
+These stones are scattered across Cyprus, with notable concentrations around Petra tou Romiou, a site tied to the mythological birthplace of Aphrodite.
+The holes range from small, precise openings to larger, irregular ones, adding to their mystery.

 Theories on Origin and Purpose